|Frequently Asked Questions About DNA Tribes® STR Genetic Ancestry Analysis

 http://dnatribes.com/dnatribes-digest-2010-03-31.pdf (large scale or macro level genetic links in West Eurasia)

-For this reason, DNA Tribes matches are performed on a comprehensive basis and include all populations in our
+For this reason, DNA Tribes® matches are comprehensive and include all populations in our STR database (both

-communities (such as Latin American populations), your DNA match results will include all of the populations in
+as Latin American populations), your DNA match results will include all of the populations in our database where

 Yes.
-DNA Tribes offers a genetic analysis that includes information invisible to traditional genealogy and can
+DNA Tribes® offers a genetic analysis that includes information unavailable to traditional genealogy and can

 complement your genealogical research.
 Genealogy is a type of history documenting biographical information

-about lineal ancestors that can establish who your ancestors were.
+about lineal ancestors and can identify exact ancestors.
 However, genealogy cannot identify the specific

 genetic connections passed down by these ancestors.
 This is because genealogy deals with only the means of